dirkakrid/hello-world-python-container/README.md

   `pacman --root $CONTAINER -Syu` - it's the host sys-admin responsibility.

 * PHP?
-  Sure, jsut install uwsgi-plugin-php.
+  Sure, just install `uwsgi-plugin-php`.
 PHP apps don't need PYTHONUSERBASE of course, and are ussually self contained.
-  You don't even neeed the `open_basedir` restriction since there's nothing to see in the container (and it does have a bad performance impact).
+  You don't even need the `open_basedir` restriction since there's nothing to see in the container (and it does have a bad performance impact).

+* Ruby/Rack
+  Install `uwsgi-plugin-rack`.

 * Debian, Ubuntu containers?
   Yep, just use `debootstrap` as documented in the [systemd-nspawn](http://www.freedesktop.org/software/systemd/man/systemd-nspawn.html) man page.
 They do have older uwsgi packages though (maybe more stable?).